Herteby/vue-clicky/README.md

 # vue-clicky
 Handy debugging function for Vue.
 Right click any vue component, and it will show you neatly formatted info about it in the console.

+I don't know if it's worth creating a real package out if it, so I'll just paste the code here:
 ```javascript
 document.oncontextmenu = function clicky(e, v){
 	let vue = e && e.target.__vue__ || v